 If you are a Marvel fan, you may have seen him make a cameo appearance in the film X-Men Origins: Wolverine.
-He didn’t need to act too much as the role involved playing poker against Gambit, a superhero with the ability to turn a pack of cards into a deadly weapon!
+He didn't need to act too much as the role involved playing poker against Gambit, a superhero who has the ability to turn a pack of cards into a deadly weapon!

 Daniel Negreanu also appeared in The Grand, a 2007 comedy film directed by Zak Penn.
 The film features an ensemble cast that includes Woody Harrelson, Ray Romano, and Chris Parnell.
 The plot centers on a group of professional poker players who are invited to compete in a high-stakes tournament; it doesn't take much effort to guess what role Daniel Negreanu played.
 The film was shot entirely in Las Vegas and Atlantic City, and the cast improvised the majority of the dialogue.

-In 2008, he appeared in the music video for Katy Perry’s hit song “Waking Up in Vegas.”
-He also had a small role in the movie Lucky You, starring Eric Bana and Drew Barrymore, playing himself.
+In 2008, he appeared in the music video for Katy Perry's hit song "Waking Up in Vegas."
+He also had a small role in the movie Lucky You, starring Eric Bana and Drew Barrymore playing himself.
 In addition to his acting roles, Negreanu has also been a guest on several popular TV shows, including The Tonight Show with Jay Leno and Late Night with Jimmy Fallon.

-In July of 2020, Daniel Negreanu and Doug Polk decided to settle their differences with a heads-up challenge.
+In July 2020, Daniel Negreanu and Doug Polk decided to settle their differences with a heads-up challenge.
 The two had been engaged in a public feud for some time, and the challenge was finally seen as a way to settle the score.
-The match consisted of 25,000 hands of No Limit Texas Hold’em; Doug Polk emerged victorious, winning $1.2M.
+The match consisted of 25,000 hands of No Limit Texas Hold'em; Doug Polk emerged victorious, winning $1.2M.

 Daniel Negreanu now lives full-time in Vegas after becoming a US citizen in March 2016.
 He posted on his Twitter feed that he felt it needed to be done so he could vote and do his part in keeping Donald Trump out of office!

-Negreanu has been married twice; first to Lori Lin Weber in 2005 and then to Amanda Leatherman in 2019.
+Negreanu has been married twice, first to Lori Lin Weber in 2005 and then to Amanda Leatherman in 2019.

 He is also a noted philanthropist, donating his time and money to a variety of charities.
-Animal welfare organizations are especially close to his heart as a vegan himself since 2006.
+Animal welfare organisations are especially close to his heart as a vegan himself since 2006.
 Negreanu says that he never specifically forces veganism on anyone, but he does advise aspiring poker professionals to eat healthily.

 He said that before he went vegan - "I ate the typical meat-heavy diet of most poker players in the '90s: burgers and steak, along with French fries, mash, and a bucket-load of wine, beer, and vodka.
 There was nothing fresh in my diet, and I felt terrible."